About Lymphoma Australia

 There are two main categories of lymphoma: Hodgkin Lymphoma and Non-Hodgkin Lymphoma.
 Within these categories are currently more than 80 different subtypes.

 Lymphoma can occur at any age, across all races, and there are no known causes or preventative measures.
-It is the sixth most common cancer in Australia. with more than 6,900 diagnosed this year.
+It is the sixth most common cancer in Australia, with more than 7,400 adults and children diagnosed this year.

 Symptoms can include: